fabiospampinato/vscode-search-open-all-results/readme.md

 ## Usage

-It adds 1 command, available only when the search pane is visible, to the command palette:
+It adds one command, available only when the search pane is visible, to the command palette:

 ```js
 'Search: Open All Results' // Open all search results at once